 Low Cost, High Impact

-Funded by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP), JAN is the leading source of free, expert and confidential guidance on workplace accommodations and disability employment issues and offers a variety of resources for small businesses.
-JAN provides assistance via phone at (800) 526-7234 or (877) 781-9403 (TTY) or online at AskJAN.org.
+Funded by the U.S. Department of Labor’s Office of Disability Employment Policy, JAN is the leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.
+JAN provides assistance via phone at 1-800-526-7234 (voice) or 1-877-781-9403 (TTY) or online at AskJAN.org.